TrailrunnerDLH/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 Group 8 project 2.
 Group Members: Arnold Reynoso, Gabriela Delgado, Kyle Dalton, Naseema Omer.
-For the ETL mini project, you will work with a partner to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema.
-Finally, you’ll upload the CSV file data into a Postgres database.
-Since this is a one-week project, make sure that you have done at least half of your project before the third day of class to stay on track.
-Although you and your partner will divide the work, it’s essential to collaborate and communicate while working on different parts of the project.
-Be sure to check in with your partner regularly and offer support.

 References used to research and create content were Stack Overflow and Beekeeper IO as well as Instuctor, TA's and Tutors.

-Files
-Download the starter code and files to help you get started:
-Project 2 ETL filesLinks to an external site.
-Before You Begin
-1. Have one member of your group create a new repository, named Crowdfunding_ETL, for this project.
-Add your partner as a collaborator.
+This group ETL mini project is practice in building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
+Starter code and resource files provided.
+Project Instructions and details below.
+Jupyter notebook used to build dataframes using the two resource files, and generate the output four CSV files saved in the Resources folder.
+CSV file data is used to create an ERD and a table schema.
+The ERD image and schema.sql file are saved.
+Database and tables created in Postgres, and data from the CSV files imported into the Postgres database.

+Project Instructions & Details:
+A new Github repository created for this project named Crowdfunding_ETL.
+Group members added.
 Do not add this project to an existing repository.
-2. Clone the new repository to your computer.
+Clone the new repository to your computer.
-3. Have one person rename the ETL_Mini_Project_starter_code.ipynb file with the first name initial and last name of each member of the group, for example, ETL_Mini_Project_NRomanoff_JSmith.ipynb.
-Then, add this Jupyter notebook file and the Resources folder containing the crowdfunding.xlsx and the contacts.xlsx files to your repository.
+Starter code renamed: ETL_Mini_Project2_Group8.ipynb File and Resources folder containing the crowdfunding.xlsx and the contacts.xlsx files added to the repository.
-4. Push the changes to GitHub.
-5. Have your partner pull the changes, so both of you have the same notebook available on your computer.
-6. As you work through the project deliverables, you may find it helpful to break up the work across other notebooks that you each work on individually.
-However, once complete, please combine all the subsections back into the final ETL_Mini_Project notebook.
-Instructions

 The instructions for this mini project are divided into the following subsections:
 •	Create the Category and Subcategory DataFrames
 •	Create the Campaign DataFrame
 •	Create the Contacts DataFrame
 •	Create the Crowdfunding Database

 Create the Category and Subcategory DataFrames
 1. Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns: o	A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories